exile8/audio-xai/README.md

 - a PDF version of the complete set of tables generated using `tables.ipynb`,
 - the high-resolution illustrartion from the paper,
 - the full set of visual and audible interpretations for the sample `samples/cat.wav`.

-## 9. Extending the project

-## 10. Correspondence between audio files in this repository and ESC-50 dataset
+## 9. Correspondence between audio files in this repository and ESC-50 dataset

 The `samples` directory contains 5 audio files sourced from the ESC-50 dataset [9].
 The following table maps the filenames used in this repository to their corresponding filenames in the original dataset.